 - Pain in the ear

 - Fullness or a feeling of pressure in the ear

-- Buzzing or other noise in the ear (tinnitus)
+- Buzzing, ringing or other noises in the ear (tinnitus)

 - Drainage or itching from the ear canal

 If you're not experiencing any painful issues, you can try some at home solutions.
-Hearing health professionals often recommend using baby oil, mineral oil or glycerin to treat mild ear wax blockage.
+Hearing healthcare professionals often recommend using baby oil, mineral oil or glycerin to treat mild earwax blockage.
 However, it is still best to talk to your audiologist before taking any of these steps.
 Once you've had clearance from your hearing healthcare practitioner, you can try these treatments in the comfort of your home.

 - Washing it out: You can use water that is at body temperature to flush out the wax in your ear; however, this could cause dizziness, so it's best to make sure to have a friend or family member around when you're trying this treatment.
 To do this, it's helpful to use a syringe to create a gentle stream of water.
 Hold your head upright to let the water flow into the ear canal, and then allow the water to drain.

 - Using a few drops of alcohol or hydrogen peroxide can also be helpful for mild cases of earwax buildup.